-The over arching-goal of this plan is to make the DTES a more livable, safe and supportive place for all of its diverse residents, in other words, a healthy neighbourhood for all.
-Development in the DTES should be founded on the principle of 'people first' and centred on identified areas of special importance ("community hearts") and clusters of community assets identified by the LAPP Committee and neighbourhood stakeholders (see Figure 1.1) and the SIA asset mapping activities (refer to the Downtown Eastside Social Impact Assessment Study (2014)).
+The overarching goal of this plan is to make the DTES a more livable, safe and supportive place to live for all of its diverse residents, in other words, a healthy neighbourhood for all.
+Development in the DTES should therefore be founded on the principle of 'people first' and centred on identified areas of special importance ("community hearts") and clusters of community assets identified by the LAPP Committee and neighbourhood stakeholders (see Figure 1.1) and the SIA asset mapping activities (see DTES SIA Study).